 Clinical Testing and Work-Up

 Children diagnosed with DMD should be monitored regularly for potential heart involvement.
-In some cases, severe respiratory distress may necessitate the use of ventilator to assist breathing.
+In some individuals, severe respiratory distress may necessitate the use of ventilator to assist breathing.

 Genetic counseling may be of benefit for affected individuals and their families.
 Other treatment is symptomatic and supportive.